Bath Beach Real Estate Market Trends

 Property Type Median sale price Y-o-Y Median sale price/sqft Y-o-Y Transactions

-The median house sale price in Bath Beach in April was relatively flat year-over-year at $984K.
-Median coop sale price in Bath Beach was $305K, a change of -3.2% year-over-year.
-There was no statistically significant data for median condo price activity for the period of April in Bath Beach.
+The median house sale price in Bath Beach in May was relatively flat year-over-year at $1.3M.
+However, median condo prices in Bath Beach trended up 24.3% year-over-year to $746K.
+Median coop sale price in Bath Beach were $224K, a change of -22.6% year-over-year.

 Discover market trends in other boroughs in New York City